 I brought my guitar into the classes, and played and sang for the students.
 I carried out tasks given me by the teacher, Mrs. Gulick.
 I drove the Center's station wagon, picking up kids early in the morning for school, dropping them off after school was over.

 One of the students was an autistic girl named Gail.
-We had to tie Helen's shoes in double knots, and fasten her clothing top and pants together with safety pins.
+We had to tie her shoes in double knots, and fasten her clothing top and pants together with safety pins.
 Because, untied and unpinned, Gail would begin to take everything off, and throw it, with force!

 One day, driving through the northern Illinois countryside with Gail in the back seat of the station wagon, I was shocked when one of her tennis shoes whizzed by my right ear, slamming into the front window of the car.
 Gail had gotten her shoe off!

 I remember David, a young man who was an idiot savant.
 David was mentally handicapped, but displayed brilliance and genius when it came to birthdays.
 David could instantly tell you what your birth date was, and what day of the week your birthday will fall on in 2050, or 2051, or you-pick-the-year.

 Helen was a charming, beautiful, physically handicapped young woman who was intelligent and caring.
 She could not talk, and communicated through wearing a pointer strapped to her head, with which she touched letters on a small table attached to her wheelchair.
 One of my privileges was to feed Helen.
 I had to insert the food, using my fingers, into Helen's mouth, positioning it between her molars.
 She always smiled when I fed her.
 Helen was grace-filled and other-centered.